Women's Empowerment: 5 Simple Tips Every Woman Can Follow to Empower Herself

 According to Statista, in 2020, only 36% of senior roles in firms worldwide were occupied by women.
 At the same time, only 18% of firms had a female top manager.
 And that is only one of the numerous examples.

-But there is overwhelming evidence that achieving equality and empowering women has huge impacts that are good for society.
+However, there is convincing evidence that achieving gender equality and empowering women in vision and development have enormous impacts that benefit society.

 Women invest an enormous part of their income in health and education, they contribute to the productivity of their communities, and support local economies.